wangren09/wangren09.github.io/_pages/projects.md

 **Class Project: Mobile Eye Gaze Estimation with Deep Learning**
 ------
 We implemented a deep convolutional neural network by Python based on TensorFlow for eye gaze estimation.
-In this porject, we focus on mobile eye gaze estimation, which is to predict the gaze position on the phone/tablet screen.
+In this project, we focus on mobile eye gaze estimation, which is to predict the gaze position on the phone/tablet screen.
+The original dataset comes from the [GazeCapture project](http://gazecapture.csail.mit.edu/).
+Due to the limitation of the computing power, we only trained our model with 48000 trainning samples and 5000 validation samples.